-Sometimes the parties can make an agreement, or the Court can enter an order requiring a payment of Unallocated Alimony and Child Support.
+Under current tax laws, until January 1st 2019, the parties can make an agreement, or the Court can enter an order requiring a payment of Unallocated Alimony and Child Support.
 In this instance, the “unallocated” payment of child support with alimony can be completely tax deductible to the payer, provided certain criteria are met in the order regarding payments.
+Recently however, the laws regarding the taxation of alimony were revised.
+Beginning January 1st, 2019, alimony awards will not be tax deductible to the payer or tax includible to the recipient.
 Our law office can facilitate your ability to make a decision regarding these financial concerns.

 Child Support specifically does not cover extracurricular and/or college expenses.
 It is crucial to address these issues in addition to entering a child support order based on Connecticut State Child Support Guidelines.
 Each child is different and the needs they have financially concerning extra-curricular activities vary.
 Our lawyer has the experience and negotiation skills essential to achieving the actual result desired by the client for his or her child where possible.